A way for people to pay your Business, directly from their Centrelink payments.

 - contacting your Business directly

-- add, vary or cancel customer deductions in accordance with the customer's deduction authority
+- add, vary or cancel deductions in accordance with a person’s deduction authority

-We will send an advice to the customers confirming any deduction activity.
+We will send an advice to the customers confirming any deductions.

 Read more about applying to use Centrepay.